-SSH clients will automatically be disconnected from the server and prompt the below message after being idle or inactive for a while.
+SSH clients will automatically be disconnected from the server after being idle or inactive for a while.

 This is due to the

 SSH servers' configuration - often by default - to avoid hanging sessions and free up resources.

 SSH connection timeout both from the server and client side.

 SSH server, you can configure it so that it will not disconnect idle sessions.
 This could be achieved by setting the appropriate parameters for